mainza-design/ICS-Quadratic-Grader--muya-mainza-/README.md

-*   [Optional: Instructions on how others can contribute to the project, e.g., "Pull requests are welcome."]
+*    For any contributions to the project requests are welcome.